ComplexData-MILA/TGX/docs/index.md

 </h4>

 TGX supports all datasets from [TGB](https://tgb.complexdatalab.com/) and [Poursafaei et al. 2022](https://openreview.net/forum?id=1GVpwr2Tfdg) as well as any custom dataset in `.csv` format.
-TGX provides numerous temporal graph visualization plots and statistics out of the box
+TGX provides numerous temporal graph visualization plots and statistics out of the box.

 ### Data Loading ###